saraswat10/Regional-Sales-Analysis/README.md

 # Regional Sales Analysis – Full Project

 ## Project Objective
-The aim of this project is to analyze 5 years of U.S. regional sales data to uncover key business insights such as seasonal trends, product performance, channel profitability, and customer segmentation.
+The aim of this project is to analyse 5 years of U.S. regional sales data to uncover key business insights such as seasonal trends, product performance, channel profitability, and customer segmentation.
 The goal was to help decision-makers identify growth opportunities and optimize sales strategies through data-driven insights.

 ## Dataset Used